Thanks to smartphone cameras, everyone’s a photographer these days.

 Smugmug is a lot more than a simple photo cloud storage service.

 It’s a complete platform for photographers to save, manage, share, and even sell their images online.

 It has four different pricing plans, all of which offer unlimited full-resolution storage for your images and videos.

 However, there are some restrictions on file uploads.

 For example, you can’t upload images larger than 150MB.
 You can only use it for uploading web-friendly image formats like JPEG, GIF, PNG, and HEIF.
-There’s no support for Raw or Tiff formats which is a big turn-off for professional photographers.
+There’s no support for Raw or Tiff formats, either, which is a big turn-off for professional photographers.